Sony ZV-E10 advanced manual

 You can choose between Standard and Adobe (extended color range) RGB.
 This is only important if you shoot JPEG and not RAW.
 Adobe RGB would be preferable if you print many images because of the extended color range.

 The Sony ZV-E10 allows you to select whether you would like to apply various lens compensations (shading, chromatic aberration, distortion) even when shooting in RAW.
 I leave this ON, but you might get a conflict with RAW files and using a lens profile in programs like Lightroom where you’ll see a reverse vignette for instance.

 MENU –Red Camera Icon – page 3 (Shoot Mode and Drive settings page 1)

-It allows you to shoot with preset settings according to the scene. (like when setting the mode dial to SCN)
+- Scene Selection: Allows you to shoot with preset settings according to the scene.

 Do you want to take a single picture when you press the shutter button or multiple images?
 You can select this here, as well as self-timer functions and bracketing.
 Bracketing is taking a series of pictures, each with different settings, useful for combining your images with various exposures for HDR effects in software afterward, to name just one example.